evanhosmer/Soccer-Capstone/README.md

 ## Data:

-Data for this project comes from a dataset on kaggle which can be found [here](https://www.kaggle.com/hugomathien/soccer/kernels).
-This data comes in the form of a SQL database with 7 different tables.
+Data for this project came from a European soccer dataset on kaggle which can be found [here](https://www.kaggle.com/hugomathien/soccer/kernels).
+This data came in the form of a SQL database with 7 different tables.
 The main table used in this project was the Player_Attributes table which contained the FIFA attribute ratings for each player.
 Each attribute is on a scale from 0-100 with the attributes being determined by EA Sports algorithms based on player performance.

-This dataset contained FIFA ratings from FIFA 12-16 and each player had multiple rows with their attributes over this time period.
+This dataset contained FIFA ratings from FIFA 2012-2016 and each player had multiple rows with their attributes over this time period.
 The different data points for each player indicated that players "form", or performance at the time when the attributes were updated.
+The dataset contained ~9950 players with 36 features for each player.
 The data contained the following features:

 ![cols](images/cols.png)